GSA/ficam-federation/_plan/00_index.md

 We want to help you transition to federation!
 Please send any and all questions to: fpki@gsa.gov

 ## Federation Advantages
+[Use "sustainable"....?]

 * Seamless access to critical websites and applications
+* Strengthens information security and privacy protections
+* Maximizes shared services and reuse of existing IT infrastructure
+* Significantly reduces costs for new IT infrastructure
+* Significately reduces costs for internal identity and access services
 * Happy users, partners, and customers
-* Significate cost reductions for internal identity and access services
-* Significant cost reductions for IT infrastructure

 ## Things To Consider
 Is federation right for your agency?
-Consider:
+Here are a few things to consider:

-* How many externally facing websites does your agency have?
+* How many externally facing websites and mission-critical applications does my agency own?<!--Are the agency websites always the location for accessing mission-critical systems?
+Are mission-critical applications both internal and external?-->
-* How many mission-critical agency applications do you own?
-* Customer population
+* How big is our customer population?
-* Does my agency have available funding for single sign-on IT improvements and service provider fees?
+* Is internal funding available for single sign-on/federated sign-on, IT improvements?
-* Are there other additional funding sources available?
+* Are additional funding sources available?
 * What are the potential risks?
-* Will our stakeholders readily agree with this bold move?
+* Are our stakeholders likely to agree with this bold move?

 Here are **key actions** to help you begin planning for a federation project: